zmnbgd/100DaysOfSwiftUIBootCamp/READ.md

    - [x] <b>Day 21</b> Project 2, part two

      - Stacking up buttons
      - Showing the player’s score with an alert
+     - Styling our flags